Great Langdale FAQs

 Do you hire freeze packs?

-No, but we can freeze your own, for which we make a small charge.
+No, but we can freeze your own free of charge.

 Do you exchange gas cylinders?